 The Secure Viewing Station is a machine that is kept offline and only ever used together with the Tails operating system.
 This machine will be used to generate the GPG keys used by SecureDrop to encrypt submissions, as well as decrypt and view submissions.
 Since this machine will never touch the Internet or run an operating system other than Tails, it does not need a hard drive or network device; in fact, we recommend removing these components if they are already present.

-One option is to buy a Linux-compatible laptop such as a Lenovo ThinkPad; we’ve tested the T420 and successfully removed the wireless components with ease.
+As with the workstations, one good option is to buy a Linux-compatible laptop from the Lenovo ThinkPad T series.
+We have tested the T420 and successfully removed the wireless components with ease.
 It’s possible to re-purpose old laptops from other manufacturers, as long as the wireless components are removable.

 Just as with the servers, you can also use an Intel NUC for the SVS.
 As noted before, NUCs do not ship with a hard drive, and can be configured without any wireless components, so you’ll save time by not having to remove these, since they won’t be present.
 However, NUCs do contain an IR receiver, which we recommend taping over with opaque masking tape.

 If you choose to use an Intel NUC that differs from our recommended model, make sure you use one that offers wireless as an option.
 If the model is advertised as having “integrated wireless”, such as the NUC5i5RYK, this could mean it’s built into the motherboard, making it physically irremovable, and attempting to do so would risk damaging the unit; instead, look for attributes like M.2 22×30 slot and wireless antenna pre-assembled (for wireless card support), as advertised by the NUC5i5MYHE that we recommend.

 Tails no longer supports 32-bit computers.
 Please see the note in the Workstations section for more details.

 We strongly recommend getting USB 3.0-compatible drives to run Tails from.
 The transfer speeds are significantly faster than USB 2.0, which means a live operating system booting from one will be much faster and more responsive.